 Lisa the Academic

 After working in the industry for 10 years I felt it was the right time to pursue a graduate degree.
 I am currently enrolled in the Master of Arts Information & Learning Technologies (focus on Instructional Design and Adult Learning) degree at the University of Colorado Denver with an anticipated graduation date of 2019.
 This is my first formal education in the field of Instructional Design.
 I am very excited to be a part of this program to further my understanding and qualifications in Instructional Design.

 I love learning and I love helping other people learn.
 I believe that education and learning is at the core of the human spirit.
 If we cease to learn, then we cease to grow and improve.
 As an Instructional Designer, I am always looking for new ways to help others learn and to continue on my own learning journey.
 If used properly, education is the most powerful tool a person can possess.

 I believe that all learners should be treated equally.
 Everyone should have the opportunity to learn and grow as a person, whether that be in a traditional educational setting or in a more non-traditional learning environment.
 I also hold a special place in my heart for disabled learners.
 I have family members with physical and learning disabilities and this has lead me to focus on applying Universal Design concepts in my work and personal projects.

 Lisa the Person

 Outside of work and school I am very busy!
-I am married and a mother to a bright little one year old boy.
-Our family also consists of two Bernese Mountain Dogs and three cats.
+I am married and a mother to two bright little boys.
+Our family also consists of a Bernese Mountain Dog and three cats.
 When I am not helping to take care of my family, I enjoy knitting, reading, board games and coloring.
-In the near future I am looking into enrolling one of my dogs in a program to become a therapy dog!
+In the near future I am looking into enrolling my dog in a program to become a therapy dog!